See the Spoken Language Disorders Evidence Map for summaries of the available research on this topic.

 There is little research/information regarding bilingualism and the broader scope of spoken language disorders, as defined in this Portal page.
 However, a number of studies have identified potential areas of overlap between second language learners and monolingual children with SLI—one type of spoken language disorder:

 Bilingualism is not a cause of language impairment.
 Typical processes of bilingualism, such as code-mixing, will be seen in bilingual children who have SLI (Gutiérrez-Clellen, Simon-Cereijido, & Leone, 2009).
 Language dominance may vary across the different domains of language—for example, dominance in L1 in receptive language and dominance in L2 expressively.
 This also may shift over time relative to environmental linguistic demands.
-See cultural competence, bilingual service delivery, and phonemic inventories across languages for assistance in distinguishing difference from disorder.
+See cultural responsiveness, bilingual service delivery, and phonemic inventories across languages for assistance in distinguishing difference from disorder.

 Given the overlap in linguistic characteristics of children during typical bilingual language acquisition and those of monolingual children with language impairment and the reliance on standard measures that are based on rules of standard American English for diagnosis, there is a disproportionate number of linguistically diverse children (e.g., those who speak English as a second language or a dialect of English) who have been (and likely continue to be) identified with speech-language impairment in the school setting.
 Non-normed (criterion) measures, ethnographic interviewing, and dynamic assessment procedures are fundamental to differentiating a difference from a disorder.
 Children who have been identified with a difference and not a disorder are not eligible for publicly funded speech-language pathology services.